OPEN Peer Mentoring Scheme

 • Once accepted onto the programme, participants will be invited to register on MentorNet and create their peer mentor profile.

 • Participants will be invited to consider the profiles of 15 potential peer mentors and to inform the Mentoring Coordinators of their choice of up to three who they consider likely to be a good match for them.
+Participants may optionally express a preference for matching based on specific policy areas of interest.

 • Each peer mentor pair will be invited to diarise and meet in an initial 15-minute “chemistry” meeting, to explore whether the partnership is mutually agreeable.
 Both peer mentors will confirm with their respective Mentoring Coordinator within 24 hours whether or not they are willing to proceed with the partnership.

 • Where a match is not deemed mutually agreeable, the Mentoring Coordinators may propose a new peer mentor for participants.
-If this is not possible, or this alternative partnership is not found to be mutually agreeable, participants will be invited to join the next cohort of the scheme instead
+If this is not possible, or this alternative partnership is not found to be mutually agreeable, participants will be invited to join the next cohort of the scheme instead.

 Cohort-building and support